davenkin/andy-springboot4-template/adr/006_explicitly_pass_through_actor_context.md

 - `PlatformActor`: represents an non-organization actor;

-As a general programming rule, your code should use the base class `Actor` as much as possible, this often happens in your domain objects.
+As a general programming rule, your code should use the base class `Actor` as much as possible, this often happens in your AggregateRoots, DomainServices and DomainEvents.

 You should use the more specific types only when you need specific data from the actor (e.g. get `orgId` from `OrgActor`).
-This often happens in Controller, EventHandler, CommandService and QueryService etc.
+This often happens in Controllers, EventHandlers, CommandServices and QueryServices etc.

 Normally you don't need to create these actor object by yourself, the framework already creates them for you.
 For
 example: